-We Introduce Ellipsis Manager, Alex Lehwaldt.
-Alex leads the delivery of client projects and is an experienced Consultant.
+We Introduce Ellipsis Principal, Alex Lehwaldt.
+Alex leads the delivery of client projects and is an experienced Loyalty Consultant.
 Find out his tips on how to create a data driven strategy and what he sees as the next industry innovations.

 Tell us a bit about your background